ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 __This thing is under constant revision.
 I think the user interfaces to nsolsc and ptcsolsc are stable, but you never know.__

-__BREAKING CHANGE__ coming for nsold.jl.
-I think this will be the last thing to do, but I have had that opinion before.

 The scalar solvers and the first chapter of the notebook are done as of v0.1.2.